xdan/jodit/src/modules/file-browser/README.md

 -   filebrowser.ajax.url='' Address entry point on the server for AJAX connection
 -   filebrowser.ajax.data={} Default data to send to the server
--   filebrowser.ajax.dataType='json' The format of the returned data
 -   filebrowser.ajax.headers={} An object of additional header key/value pairs toWYSIWYG send along with requests using the `XMLHttpRequest` transport.
 The header `X-Requested-With: XMLHttpRequest` is always added, but its default `XMLHttpRequest` value can be changed here.